Nordstrand, Germany

 In medieval times Nordstrand was a part of the larger island of Strand, which was torn into pieces in a disastrous storm tide in 1634.
 More than 6,000 people drowned.
 Before 1634 the area of the island was about 210 mi2.
 Other remnants of Strand are Pellworm and some Halligen islets.
+Similar storm surge destruction occurred in 1362 when the town of Rungholt and 28 churches (out of 59 at that time) with the associated villages perished.

 Nordstrand is accessible by road over a causeway, which connects to the mainland and was built in 1936.
 In 1987 the polder Beltringharder Koog was completed, turning the former island into a peninsula.